By Pallavi Gogoi

 Local affiliates of Rotary International, the YWCA, religious institutions and other nonprofits often offer scholarships.
 Key information.
 Volunteering and being involved in community activities make you a likely pick for funds.
 First steps.
 Ask your chamber of commerce about service organizations that offer scholarships.

-From Your Employer
+Money From Your Employer

 Many companies, especially large ones, have scholarship funds for employees who attend school part-time.
 Key information.
 Involved citizens find more funding.
 First steps.
 Check with your employer.
 Even a small scholarship can help with the cost of books.